 Preprofessional program 30

-Professional program 90
+Professional program

+Total 120

-Total
+Total 1∠∪

-The lower-division curriculum balances a foundation in academic subjects such as English, numeracy, and computer technology with departmental foundation courses that include history and theory, as well as studio courses in drawing and design fundamentals as they relate to conceptual design.
+The lower-division curriculum balances a foundation in academic subjects such as English, numeracy, and computer technology with design courses that include history and theory, as well as studio courses in drawing and design fundamentals as they relate to conceptual design.
 Students apply for entry into the professional program after fulfilling the first year School of Design core foundation courses.
 The upper-division curriculum includes studio work in graphic design and its relationship to problem solving at multiple scales.
 Projects are intended to educate students to think critically as individuals and as team participants in small and large corporate facilities.
-A formal eight-week summer internship is included in the professional program, which is coordinated by the faculty.
-Students intern in a variety of settings, including in-house corporate design, publication design, ad design agencies, and others.
+A formal eight-week summer internship is required in the professional program.
+The internship is coordinated by the faculty.
+Students intern in a variety of settings, including in-house corporate design, publication design, and advertising design agencies.

 General Studies Requirement.
 The following curriculum includes sufficient approved course work to fulfill the General Studies requirement.
-See "General Studies," page 87, for requirements and a list of approved courses.
+See "General Studies," page 78, for requirements and a list of approved courses.
 Note that all three General Studies awareness areas are required.
-Consult your advisor for an approved list of courses.
+Consult an advisor for an approved list of courses.

 Graduation Requirements.
 In addition to fulfilling college and major requirements for this professional degree, students must meet all university graduation and college degree requirements.
-See "University Graduation Requirements," page 83, and "College Degree Requirements," page 119.
+See "University Graduation Requirements," page 74, and "College Degree Requirements," page 118.